 Diyandi Festival sa Iligan | Iligan City

-There’s nowhere else in the Philippines where Christians, Muslims & Lumads come together to celebrate the feast of a holy angel than in Iligan City.
+Truly, there’s nowhere else in the Philippines where Christians, Muslims & Lumads come together to celebrate the feast of an angel than in Iligan City.
 This is Diyandi Festival — the gathering of cultures into one festive space, rejoicing diversity bound by one adoration for St. Michael the Archangel.

 Iligan City is home to Christians, Muslim Maranaos & Higaunon Lumad.
 Its small town charm tells the stories of every Iliganon narrated through its alluring cascades, delectable cuisine & wonderful diverse cultures.
-Its aspirations are expressed in its thriving art scene & in its common faith in Señor San Miguel.
+Its aspirations are expressed in its thriving art scene as well as in its common faith in Señor San Miguel.

 Diyandi Festival: Dance to Your Own Beat

-Although in the Muslim Qur’an, the patron of chivalry was mentioned as a “mala’ikah” or the spiritual being that obeyed Allah’s command.
+Although the Muslim Qur’an mentions “mala’ikah”, the patron of chivalry or the spiritual being that obeyed Allah’s command.

 Diyandi Festival coincides with the worldwide feast of St. Michael the Archangel.
-In Iligan, the traditional celebration showcases the various cultural elements such as Comedia de San Miguel.
+Moreover, in Iligan, the traditional celebration showcases the various cultural elements such as Comedia de San Miguel.
 It is a play that reenacts the battle of the archangel with Lucifer in a dance form called “eskrima”.

 Also, it demonstrates other fundamentals such as the “yawa-yawa” (devil-like) & the chanting of religious orations in Maranao & Higaunon languages.

-Diyandi Festival was inspired from an all-female performance where two rows of Iliganun women, impersonating Maranao males & Higaunon females devote prayers to Señor San Miguel.
+To begin with, an all-female performance inspired Diyandi Festival.
+In the ritual, two rows of Iliganun women, impersonating Maranao males & Higaunon females devote prayers to Señor San Miguel.

 It is performed during the ceremonial “pagkanaug” or when the image is brought down from his pedestal into the side of the altar.
 This also marks the beginning of a 9-day morning novena called “pamukaw”.
 Then it ends with “pagsaka”, the sacramental ascent back to his podium.

 The word Diyandi originally appropriated from the Higaunon pacts of appeasement now takes on various meanings.
-In the current social milieu where cultural festivals are templates of urban tourism, Diyandi had come to mean, a celebration.
+In the current social milieu where cultural festivals are templates of urban tourism, Diyandi came to mean, a celebration.

 This involves the frenzies of rave parties, beauty contests as well as culinary showdowns.
 In addition, there are trade fairs, concerts & all the shebang of experience economy that Iligan offers to its carnival-loving people.